elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 [2021-03-02T10:23:41.903+01:00][WARN ][savedobjects-service] Skipping Saved Object migrations on startup.
 Note: Individual documents will still be migrated when read or written.
 ```

-The workers logs are interleaved, and, most importantly, there is no way to see which process the log is coming from.
+The workers logs are interleaved, and, most importantly, there is no way to see which process each log entry is coming from.
 We will need to address that.

-Our options are
+Our options are:

 - Have a distinct logging configuration for each worker

-We could do that by automatically adding a suffix depending on the process to the appropriate appenders configuration.
+We could do that by automatically adding a suffix depending on the process to the appropriate file appenders configuration.
 Note that this doesn’t solve the problem for the console appender, which is probably a no-go.

 - Add the process info to the log pattern and output it with the log message

-We could add the process name information to the log messages, and add a new conversion to be able to display it with the pattern layout, such as %process for example.
+We could add the process name information to the log messages, and add a new conversion to be able to display it with
+the pattern layout, such as `%process` for example.

 the default pattern could evolve to (ideally, only when clustering is enabled)